-With their in-house design team, Blendworth creates intricate and luxurious patterned fabrics that utilise both new artworks and treasures from their illustrious archive – creating a perfect juxtaposition and harmony between the company’s heritage and its ability to innovate.
-Still inspired by its London roots, but influenced by its surroundings in Hampshire, Blendworth’s seasonal collections assume a perfect balance of past, present and future design – with bright floral prints, playful avian illustrations, and bold geometric patterns.
+Blendworth’s in-house design team creates intricate and luxurious patterned fabrics that utilise both new artworks and treasures from their illustrious archive.
+Inspired by its London roots, but influenced by its surroundings in Hampshire, Blendworth’s seasonal collections assume a perfect balance of past, present and future design – with bright floral prints, playful avian illustrations, and bold geometric patterns.

 Launched in 2009, Ella James is the brainchild of sisters Ashley and Alison, who specialise in finding homeware and furniture that adds extra charm and character to your home.
 Their online shop includes a wide variety of product ranges for all corners of the house, not excluding the little ones in your family.